This article goes over how to set up SAML SSO with Okta

 Attribute Statements:

-The setting look like this
+The setting looks like this

 Completion